-Chances are you have never stumbled across anyone that boasts about the fact it only took them five years to plan for retirement?
-Or that they have so much money that they are going to retire at forty.The reality is that planning for retirement takes dedication to earn the desired results.
+Chances are you have never stumbled across anyone that boasts about the fact that it only took them five years to plan for retirement.
+Or, that they have so much money that they are going to retire at forty.The reality is, planning for retirement takes dedication to earn the desired results.
+You have a greater chance of living to 65 than you want to believe.
 Retirement is going to happen whether you are ready or not!
-So set a goal and stick to it, because no one wants to hear all the reasons why you did not save for retirement.
+So, set a goal and stick to it, because no one wants to hear all the reasons why you did not save for retirement.

-Let’s take a look at what this would look like over time.
-If a forty year old started contributing to an IRA at the maximum IRS allowable amount from age 40 to 50 ($5,500 per year) and from age 51 to 65 ($6,500 per year), while yielding a return of five percent compounding over the 25 year period, a nest egg of over $280,000 will be created.
+Let’s look at what this would look like over time.
+If a forty-year-old started contributing to an IRA at the maximum IRS allowable amount from age 40 to 50 ($6,500 per year) and from age 51 to 65 ($7,500 per year; increased for catch-up contributions), while yielding a return of 5% compounding over the 25-year period, a nest egg of over $270,000 will be created.
 Not bad for giving up coffee.

-If you are not on board yet, then maybe this will help.
-Every time you buy a coffee you are paying taxes, which is how your coffee tab crept up to $15.00 for two coffees.
-What if you did not have to pay tax on the $560,000 you accumulated in your IRA?
+If you are still not on board yet, then maybe this will help.
+Every time you buy a coffee you are paying taxes, which is how your coffee tab crept up to $18.00 for two coffees.
+What if you did not have to pay tax on the $390,000 you accumulated in your IRA?

-So put down the coffee and pay attention to your retirement plan.
+So, put down the coffee and pay attention to your retirement plan.